-This article, first published in July 2021, is part of a series in which OECD experts and thought leaders — from around the world and all parts of society — address the COVID-19 crisis, discussing and developing solutions now and for the future.
-Aiming to foster the fruitful exchange of expertise and perspectives across fields to help us rise to this critical challenge, opinions expressed do not necessarily represent the views of the OECD.
+The Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions now and for the future.
+It aims to foster the fruitful exchange of expertise and perspectives across fields, and opinions expressed do not necessarily represent the views of the OECD.

 As the digital transformation progresses faster and faster, our education systems are struggling to adapt and prepare young people for the future of work.

 As shown by economic historian Carlota Perez in her seminal writings, general-purpose technologies transform business, the economy and society at large every half-century or so.
 Institutions are always the slowest to adapt.
 They’re also the most instrumental in spreading the newfound prosperity across society.